eridhobffry/paguyuban-next/CURRENT_PHASE_4_TASKS.md

 - **Next (Prioritized)**

-  - [x] Switch documents to Drizzle schema and generated types (BE/FE alignment via `InferSelectModel`).
+  - [ ] Switch documents to Drizzle schema and generated types (BE/FE alignment via `InferSelectModel`).
   - [x] Ensure public endpoint filters to non-restricted only and is cached appropriately.
   - [x] Open links (file or external) in new tab from admin and public views.
+  - [x] Public endpoint uses Drizzle schema/types for reads.
+  - [ ] Migrate admin documents API from raw SQL helpers to Drizzle to unify BE/FE types.
   - [ ] Optional: persist `marketingHighlights` as JSON for richer UI summaries.
   - [ ] Storage: move file uploads to Vercel Blob; store returned URL in DB; keep `external_url` path supported.